 Executive function is so taxing, in part, because it comprises seven distinct brain activities — two of which are verbal working memory and non-verbal working memory (which hinges on visual and spatial acumen).
 Both types of working memory influence the amount of effort and type of actions required to modify what our brains would do automatically.
 The stronger your working memory, the less work your brain must take on with each new challenge.

-The importance of working memory is growing within the study of attention deficit disorder (ADHD or ADD), according to Dr. Russell Barkley, author and clinical professor of psychiatry at Virginia Commonwealth University Medical Center.
+The importance of working memory is growing within the study ADHD, according to Dr. Russell Barkley, author and clinical professor of psychiatry at Virginia Commonwealth University Medical Center.
 He calls working memory your brain’s GPS — an essential system that guides and directs actions, and which is commonly weak in people with ADHD.
 Dr. Barkley explained this GPS theory in depth in a joint presentation with ADHD coach Jeff Copper during an Attention Talk Radio podcast earlier this year.
 During their talk, Barkley and Copper shared strategies for offloading working memory stresses in the ADHD brain.

 How Working Memory Powers Executive Function

 Like a GPS booting up for a new voyage, the brain begins any new task by referring to its maps — those sensory images logged and stored in non-verbal working memory, Barkley says.
 It next tunes in to its instructions, the verbal commands and “inner voice” stored in verbal working memory.
 The visual images of the non-verbal working memory help the brain to act, and the verbal working memory becomes its guidance system.